Find Affordable College Courses

 Check out the urban planning master's degree programs at these schools if you want to attend one of the most popular in Georgia.

-Our analysis found Georgia Institute of Technology - Main Campus to be the most popular school for urban and regional planning students who want to pursue a master’s degree in Georgia.
+Our 2023 rankings named Georgia Institute of Technology - Main Campus the most popular school in Georgia for urban and regional planning students working on their master’s degree.
 Georgia Tech is a very large public school located in the city of Atlanta.

 Of the 40 students majoring in urban planning at Georgia Tech, 40% are male and 60% are female.